harness/developer-hub/docs/internal-developer-portal/plugins/oauth-support-for-plugins.md

 ---
 title: OAuth support for plugins
-sidebar_label: OAuth support for plugin
+sidebar_label: OAuth support
 description: Some plugins in IDP use OAuth to authenticate the logged in user against the plugin provider.
 sidebar_position: 30
 ---

-Some plugins and other parts of IDP do not use a fixed API key to communicate to providers like GitHub or Google.
-These plugins require the user to login using their GitHub/Google accounts and use the user's credentials to fetch data.
-This is the recommended approach for building Backstage plugins because
+Some plugins and other parts of IDP do not use a fixed API key to communicate with providers such as GitHub or Google.
+These plugins require the user to log in using their GitHub/Google accounts and use the user's credentials to fetch data.
+This is the recommended approach for building Backstage plugins, for the following reasons:

-1. Access Control is taken care of as the plugin makes requests on behalf of the user, rather than a general-purpose service account.
+1. Access control is taken care of because the plugin, rather than a general-purpose service account, makes requests on behalf of the user.
-2. Rate limiting is avoided - using a single token to authenticate all IDP users quickly results in hitting the API rate limit set by the provider.
+2. API rate limits are no longer an issue.
+Using a single token to authenticate all IDP users in a short period of time can result in rate limits set by the provider being exceeded.
-3. By federating access, there is no need to create one general purpose service account with access to all the systems.
+3. Access is federated, so there is no need to create one general purpose service account with access to all systems.
 This is a safer security practice.

-In order to facilitate the OAuth login support for GitHub or Google based plugins, you as a platform engineer, can create GitHub or Google OAuth apps and configure it within IDP.
+To facilitate OAuth login support for GitHub or Google-based plugins, you, as a platform engineer, can create GitHub or Google OAuth applications and configure them in IDP.

+To create a GitHub or Google OAuth application, go to **Admin** > **OAuth Configurations**, and them follow the instructions on the page.

-Navigate to **Admin** -> **OAuth Configurations** page in the IDP module.
-On this page, you will be able to find clear instructions on how to create either a GitHub OAuth app or a Google OAuth app.
-After creating the app and setting the client ID and client secret in IDP, plugins depending on OAuth, for example, [GitHub Actions](./list-of-plugins/github-actions.md) will open a **Login to GitHub** popup for the user, when they visit the catalog page with the plugin enabled.
+After you create the application, plugins that depend on OAuth (for example, [GitHub Actions](./list-of-plugins/github-actions.md)) display a **Login to GitHub** dialog for users who visit the catalog page with the plugin enabled.

 ![](./static/oauth%20configurations%20page.png)